 Department of Urology, Seoul National University Bundang Hospital, Seongnam, Korea.

-Oh JJ, Hong SK, Byun SS, Choe G, Lee SE.
+Yi J, Jeong SJ, Chung MS, Park H, Lee SW, Doo SH, Yoon CY, Hong SK, Byun SS, Lee SE.
 Are you the author?